Condoms are the ONLY form of contraceptive that protects against sexual infections.

 Remember that the age of sexual consent in the Republic of Ireland is 17 and the age of sexual consent in Northern Ireland is 16.

 More from SpunOut.ie

 HIV and AIDS

-Condoms are the ONLY form of contraceptive that protects against sexual transmitted infections.
+Condoms are the ONLY form of contraceptive that protect against sexually transmitted infections.

 Sexually Transmitted Infections